LasithaPrabodha/jeopardy-api/README.md

 # Jeopardy.API

 ## Overview
-Welcome to Jeopardy.API!
  This API provides endpoints to retrieve information about Jeopardy game categories and clues.
 Below is a guide on how to use these endpoints to integrate the API into your project.

+All information were scraped from [J-Archive](https://www.j-archive.com/).

 > Please note this project is still under development.